Skip to main content

 How it works:

-We use Google's Language Agnostic BERT Sentence Embeddings (LaBSE) model to assign a score from 0 (most different) to 10 (most similar) to each verse and chapter pair.
+We use Google's Language Agnostic BERT Sentence Embeddings (LaBSE) model to assign a score from 0 to 10 to each verse pair.
+LaBSE is pretrained on a large dataset of sentence pairs in 109 languages of wider communication.
 You can read more about the LaBSE model here, or read the model paper here.

 How it works:

-Lix is a readability formula based on word and sentence length of a text.
-Lix works better for estimating the readability of non-English text than other readability metrics like Flesch Kincaid, which contain English-specific metrics.
+Lix readability is a formula based on the word and sentence length of a text.
+Lix readability works better for estimating the readability of non-English text than other readability metrics like Flesch Kincaid, which contain English-specific linguistic information.

 The Lix readability formula is as follows: